windytan/redsea/README.md

         $ make RFLAGS="-DNO_TMC"

-If you only need the decode hex or binary input and don't need demodulation, you can compile redsea without liquid-dsp:
+If you only need to decode hex or binary input and don't need demodulation, you can compile redsea without liquid-dsp:

         $ ./configure --without-liquid